Suitters/pysui-flask/README.rst

 Submit Transaction for Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Endpoint POST** `/account/transaction/execute`
+Endpoint: **/account/transaction/execute** - Post serialized base64 SuiTransaction

-Transactions can be submitted by any Account.
+Transactions can be submitted (requestor) by any Account.
 The transaction payload fields

 .. code-block::